BLOCK PRINTING

 MATERIALS:

-• A wooden base for your printing block
+- A wooden base for your printing block or thick cardboard

-• Paints - we use water based printing inks
+- Paints - we use acrylic printing inks

 HOW TO:

-To make your printing blocks, cut shapes from the foam sheet and glue them securely onto the wooden base.
+To make your printing blocks, cut shapes from the foam sheet and stick them onto the wooden base.
+If you don't have a wooden sheet to use, thick cardboard will work, you just won't be able to wash your printing block if you want to change colour inks.
 We made a few different printing blocks, some with geometric patterns and others with organic patterns.

-To apply the paint to the printing block, roll it out on your flat plastic sheet until you have an even coating over the roller.
+To apply the ink to the printing block, roll out the ink on your flat surface until you have an even coating over the roller.
 Roll the paint onto the printing block getting an even coating all over the block.
 Press the printing block onto the paper and apply pressure. remove the block to reveal your print.

-To make our wrapping paper we used long sheets of brown paper and printed using blue and green paints.
+To make our gift wrapping paper we used long sheets of brown paper and printed in bold colours.

 We also printed in black over the top of some old colourful paintings to make new beautiful artwork.